AmarSaini2/SYSC3110-Project/README.md

 ## Winning the game:
 - The game ends when there are no more valid words to play, and the player with the highest score wins.

+## Known Issues
+- Certain edge cases in word validation might not be handled correctly.
+- Game does not support more than 2 players currently.
+- End of game logic is still being worked on and only currently checks for if players have remaining valid words to play for the game to end.

+## Roadmap
+- Next Iteration: Enhance error handling and implement a GUI interface for the gameplay.
+- Additional Features: Supporting more than 2 players and expanding the end of game logic.

+## Authors
+- **Amar Saini:** Responsible for Game Logic Implementation
+- **Kaiya Sparks:** Responsible for README file and Game Logic Implementation
+- **Riya Rawat:** Responsible for UML class diagram
+- **Tyler Doherty:** Responsible for Testing Gameplay Mechanics and Identify Bugs and Inconsistencies
 ## License
 This project is licensed under the [MIT License]